 “We write in service of the truth”

-Professor Laura McCullough is the first person I heard say this.
-She quoted someone famous I’m sure, but that’s not important.
+Laura McCullough is the one I remember as saying these words.
+It may have been a quote, but that’s not important.
 What’s important is that I didn’t understand when she said it.

 I didn’t understand later when I wrote a poem on capital punishment or a story on homelessness in Columbia, SC.
 I didn’t understand it years later when I finished my writing degree.
 I’m sure I don’t fully understand it now.
 But I’m getting there.